© anita blake italian forum, {blood noir} || kate beckinsale as anita blake vr.

 In poche parole, parla della sua Musa e di come non riesca a lavorare senza musica e in una stanza che non abbia le pareti blu o verdi.
 Non ha mai scritto senza un sottofondo musicale, dice che la sua Musa non riesce a concentrarsi. xD Ah, e non dimentichiamoci delle bevande calde! xD

-view post Posted on 12/11/2009, 10:04"quote
+view post Posted on 12/11/2009, 10:04

 CITAZIONE